 On the other hand, if you rely on layering for warmth, you have a more versatile wardrobe with pieces that can lend themselves to different weather conditions/occasions.

-Bonus tip: Make sure you have a really warm, high-quality base layer of thermal underwear AKA long johns like these in your suitcase.
+Bonus tip: Make sure you have a really warm, high-quality base layer like this.
+Their Omni-Tech line is honestly like magic and you feel the warmth instantly.
 For a more affordable version, I have a set of tops/bottoms from this line and they kept me perfectly toasty through a Canadian snowstorm!

 The weather is completely unpredictable

-I can confirm that the weather in Europe is batsh*t crazy almost 100% of the time.
+I can confirm that the weather in Europe is bananas almost 100% of the time.

 Prepare for all of the following: drizzly days, torrential downpours, hail, snow and crystal clear blue skies.
 If you’re prepared for all the elements possible, then you’re far less likely to be caught off guard 😉